pchernovolenko/UICustomActionSheet/README.md

 `tintColor` - standard color for UICustomActionSheet's buttons

 `backgroundColor` - color for panel background.
 Set it with `[UIColor clearColor]` value to make it transparent

+`blurTintColor` - translucent color for tinting UICustomActionSheet's background in case `blurredBackground = YES`.
+The default value is `[UIColor colorWithWhite:0.1 alpha:0.4]`.

 `titleColor` - title color for UICustomActionSheet.
 The default value is `whiteColor`